-In addition, prior to the formal scheduling of the defense a draft thesis with front page signed by the faculty advisor must be presented with the final exam scheduling form to the department chair for approval to move forward with the scheduling process.
-The department chair will not sign the scheduling form without this thesis copy.
-The decision on whether to approve will happen within two working days.
+In addition, a 'display' copy of your thesis must be provided prior to the scheduling form being presented for signature.
+Please email the 'display' copy (final draft, or very close-to-final draft) to the Academic Coordinator (marshdj@wsu.edu) to post on Sharepoint, a secured site with restricted permissions, where it will be available for faculty review.
+The department chair will not sign the scheduling form until the electronic thesis is posted on Sharepoint.
 This process does not override in any way the responsibility of the thesis committee.
 Rather, it is meant to offer one more step of preparation by and for the student.
 Any thesis committee member may deem that the thesis is not ready to be defended at any of the normal steps in the process.